dw/sortedfile/README.md

     ...
     1000 recs in 60.55s (avg 60ms dist 33768mb / 16.51/sec)

-Not bad for spinning rust! ``bigtest-cold.py`` could be tweaked to more thoroughly dodge the various caches at work, but seems a realistic enough test as-is.
+16 random reads per second on a 1 billion record data set, not bad for spinning rust! ``bigtest-cold.py`` could be tweaked to more thoroughly dodge the various caches at work, but seems a realistic enough test as-is.

 Hot Performance